jaredfung9/fung-jared-advent-of-code-repository/2025/06/README.md

 term := 0
 i := 0
 1. track place
-1. read x from each bank. if ' ' do nothing.
+1. read x from each bank. if ' ' do nothing, otherwise push to a buffer stack
 1. else add x * pow(10,i) to term

 return term when all banks return ' '